sjmorgan6/Mobile-Target-Tracking/README.md

 ##
 <img src="./Images/gui_mockup.JPG" alt="GUI mock-up." width="500"/>

+## How to Use
+Download all code in this repository.

+The following packages are needed in addition to the defaults included with Anaconda installation.
+- networkx (version 2.3 used)
+- openpyxl (version 3.0.7 used)

+Some notes that
+I recommend using Anaconda for easier package managment (https://docs.anaconda.com/anaconda/) and convenient IDE Spyder!
+I used Python version 3.7, and set up a virtual environment for this.
+Adjust file paths as needed (this was done on a Windows machine, filepath may be needed to change on other OS)

 ## Sources:
 Raising and lowering equations sourced from: DOI: https://doi.org/10.5281/zenodo.4452978 These are from the paper: https://doi.org/10.2514/1.G003739